floofydugong/Metis-Projects/Project_Benson/README.md

 ![Benson Build Status][buildstatus-url]

-Explored New York's Subway Turnstile data to analyze commuter patterns and schedules.
+My team and I used exploratory data analysis techniques to analyze New York's MTA turnstile data to determine commuter patterns and schedules.
+We leveraged this knowledge to build out a ride scheduler for Qubra, a fictional startup we created that provides a shuttle service directly between Queens and Brooklyn.

 **Data Source:** [MTA Turnstile Data](wwww.google.com)